 Am I expected to stay at home for the duration of the treatment?

-Your safety, and that of others, must be prioritised when undertaking detox.
+Your safety, and that of others, must be prioritized when undertaking detox.

 Since you will be on medication during detox, the safest option will be to remain at home.

-Will I feel withdrawal symptoms, cravings, or side-effects during home alcohol detox?
+Will I feel withdrawal symptoms, cravings, or side-effects during treatment?

 This will vary from individual to individual, depending on a number of factors, such as past alcohol intake, liver function, etc.

-Our medical specialists personalise detox medication, and levels, to your needs; and side-effects or reactions are usually minimised in this way.
+Our medical specialists personalize detox medication, and levels, to your needs; and side-effects or reactions are usually minimized in this way.

-The specific medication prescribed is of course decided by the medical specialist working with you, however alcohol detox is usually undertaken using a medication from the diazepine family, such as diazepam or chlordiazepoxide, to minimise risks of withdrawal and/or alcoholic seizure.
+The specific medication prescribed is of course decided by the medical specialist working with you, however detox is usually undertaken using a medication from the diazepine family, such as diazepam or chlordiazepoxide, to minimize risks of withdrawal and/or alcoholic seizure.

 I have specific psychological issues, such as trauma, PTSD, or a complex psychiatric diagnosis – will home detox help address these?

 No. Unfortunately detoxing addresses only the elements of physical and chemical withdrawal from alcohol, the attending specialist will not be able to help with the underlying beliefs, psychological patterns, or diagnoses that may lie behind your alcohol use – this is where therapeutic work and aftercare come in.